Nkaka23dev/employee-api/README.md

 - **Employees**: The core entity; nearly all other entities are related to employees.
 - **EmployeeBenefits**: Each employee can have multiple associated benefits.
-- **LeaveRequests**: Employees can request leave, and each employee can have multiple leave requests.
+- **LeaveRequests**: Employees can request leave, and each employee can hsave multiple leave requests.
 - **PerformanceReviews**: Employees can have multiple performance reviews over time.
 - **Payroll**: Each employee has one payroll record per payment period.
 - **Trainings & EmployeeTrainings**: Employees can enroll in multiple training programs.